 Marketing is a great example of this when asking, ‘is business coaching worth it?’
 Most often, effective marketing requires the building of momentum.
 It’s a rare example of an instantaneous result from the first marketing effort.
 The best marketing results come from consistent, effective marketing done over time.
 It’s back to our physical fitness analogy.
 You don’t go and workout once and then expect a toned body.
 It requires consistent effort.

-And once I see results, how long do I need to work
+And once I see results, how long do I need to work with my coach?